AniAtWork/memotes/README.md

 'cors' for cross origin requests (security) <br>
 'express' for framework and 'mongoose' for models <br>
-'nodemon' automatically resets server when changes are made
+'nodemon' automatically resets server when changes are made 'dotenv' to store environment variables for security purposes.

 ## Client side
 'axios' to make API requests <br>